 Fig. 9: The preferred SDP, with the design including mitigation measures recommended by the site sensitivity verification reports.
-The dark green areas are sections of the property that is suitable for the establishment of butterfly-friendly fynbos vegetation.
+The green areas are sections of the property where natural vegetation will be present as "green space".
 The northeastern corner (circled in red) is an area where exotic Acacia trees have been removed.
 If this section is kept free of AIPs, and fynbos vegetation allowed to establish, it would be suitable as a butterfly-friendly section of the property.